airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/zoho-crm-integration-with-eleapi.md

 * Ensure you have the proper permissions and access rights in your Zoho CRM account to create and manage tickets.
 * Contact the support team if you encounter any issues or need further assistance.

-This documentation provides step-by-step instructions for setting up, testing, and disconnecting the Zoho CRM integration with a EleApi, along with relevant notes and prerequisites.
+This documentation provides step-by-step instructions for setting up, testing, and disconnecting the Zoho CRM integration with a eleapi, along with relevant notes and prerequisites.